shiva1093/Virtual360-Dev/README.md

 You can access the application by this URL: https://360-tourguide.herokuapp.com

+You can watch the video of how the application works by using this link: https://www.youtube.com/watch?v=QVfPqELR_O8&feature=youtu.be

 NOTE: Since we use NodeJS server in heroku, the PHP code doesn't work since you need a apache server to run the PHP code.

 But when you deploy the code with the necessary setting(your API Key) the application will work as I mentioned.